laviet2208/gstar2eventb/README.md

 ### 5.5 Configure the Output Model

-Choose an output path for the generated target model.
+Choose an output path for the generated Event-B-oriented target model.

 Example for Mine Pump: